 Vintage Style Colors – brown paper, burlap, khaki; distressed grays, distressed black; rust, burnt orange; salmon, light pink

-How To Measure The Amount of Gift Wrap You’ll Need for a Boxed Gift
+How To Perfectly Measure The Amount of Gift Wrap You’ll Need for a Boxed Gift

 Place the gift on the corner of the gift wrap, just like you would place a piece of paper on a copying machine – line the edges of the gift flush with the edges and the corner of the wrapping paper.

 Put your hands on the widest side of your gift and flip it forward 3 times.
-Slide the gift about 1/2 inch above the edge of where the gift landed.
+Slide the gift about 1/2 inch beyond where the edge landed.
 This edge is your cutting line.
 Trace the edge with a dark ink.

 Note: If you invested in gift wrap with cutting guidelines on the backside of the paper, then mark the nearest line you can see with an “x” (after you’ve done the flips!)

-Now, slide the gift back to the same corner until the edges are flush again.
+Now, slide the gift back to the original position, in the same corner until the edges are flush again.

-Mark the edge of the gift so you have a cutting line.
+Trace the edge with dark ink, so you’ll have your cutting line.

-Okay, now cut the wrapping paper and we’ll move onto neatly wrapping the gift!
+Okay, now cut your perfectly measured wrapping paper and we’ll move onto neatly wrapping the gift!

 If you have a gift that is odd sized, or no where near square or rectangular, then it will be easier to use a gift bag!
 In the next section I’ll share “How To” prepare your gift using a gift bag.